Health and Wellness

 Health physicals and screenings performed by school personnel provide a baseline measure of a student’s wellness and sensory functions.
 These evaluations are not equal in scope to evaluations performed by personnel at a doctor’s office, hospital or clinic.
 Children should have regular pediatric and dental care.

 Families who are new to the area, cannot afford a private physician, or need help accessing affordable dental services should contact their children’s school nurse’s office for assistance locating local resources.

 Please don’t send your child to school if he or she is “sick.”
 Children who are running an elevated temperature, have a rash, persistent cough, vomiting or diarrhea would fall into this category.
 Children who have been running a temperature above 100 degrees should not return to school until they have been fever-free for at least 24 hours.
 For a child experiencing symptoms of a cold or other minor ailment, the question of whether the child should attend school is up to the parent’s judgment.
 Parents are the best judge of determining if their children are healthy enough to meet the demands of a school day.

-Please call the school to report your child’s absence by 8 a.m.
+Please call and leave a message with your child’s school to report your child’s absence by 8 a.m.

 When your child returns to school, he or she should bring a note to the nurse’s office explaining the reason for the absence.

 If your child is absent as a result of a contagious disease such as chicken pox or head lice, he or she should report directly to the nurse’s office before returning to his or her classroom.

 If you have special concerns regarding your child’s health status, please contact the nurse’s office at the beginning of the school year or promptly after detecting any health concerns.

 Students who get sick during the school day need to report to the school nurse before calling or texting a parent to come get them or leaving school on their own.
 Any student leaving school because of illness must be released by the school nurse.